joagre/ratatoskr/ideas/r.md

 d = a + (float!b - 1.0)
 ```

-No auto-casting is done between integers and floats and must be done
+No auto-casting is done between numbers and must be done explicitly as
-explicitly as seen above. `!` is the type cast operator and if a
+seen above. `!` is the type cast operator and `int` and `float` are
-value/variable already is of the required type the cast is a noop.
+the only types it knows about.
+If a number/variable already is of the
+required type the cast is a noop.

 ## Boolean literals